ExploratoryEngineering/docs.nbiot.engineering/docs/api/collections.md

 }
 ```

-The `defaultFieldMask` mask parameters shows the default field mask for new collections and the `forcedFieldMask` shows the system's field mask settings.
+The `defaultFieldMask` shows the default mask applied to new collections when `fieldMask` is not specified when creating a new collection.

-The values in the `forcedFieldMask` setting can't be modified.
+The `forcedFieldMask` shows the system's field mask settings.
+A value of `true` in `forcedFieldMask` means the field will never appear in API responses, even if the `fieldMask` for a collection has `false` for that field.

 ### Creating a new collection